 Creating Your 1930s Look:

 Finding the exact wide shoulder, high waist, wide leg 1930s suit in used or new clothing is not going to be easy.
-We recently found a 1970s suit that is close (minus the bell bottom pants!) otherwise we get most of our clothes online from Paul Fredrick or Jos.
-A Bank.
+We recently found a 1970s suit that is close (minus the bell bottom pants!), otherwise, we buy most of our clothes online.

-For example the summer suit on the left is a mix of vintage and new clothing.
+For example, the summer suit on the left is a mix of vintage and new clothing.
 I used the illustration on the right for inspiration.
-The pants are 1950s vintage (still wide leg and high waisted.)
+The pants are 1950s vintage (still wide leg and high waisted).
 A pair of classic fit pants (no skinny or low rise) with pleated waist will work just as well.
-The sportcoat is a windowpane plaid single breasted jacket from Paul Frederick which I then took to a tailor friend at my local Jos A. Bank who added two layers of shoulder pads and took in the back to give it a more tailored fit with iconic 1930s broad shoulders.
-You certainly don’t have to go the extra mile with custom tailoring but it can be done (and worth it IMO.)
-Most tailors wont have a clue how to adjust for a 1930s suit so bring in several pictures to help them.
+The sports coat is a windowpane plaid, single-breasted jacket from Paul Fredrick, which I then took to a tailor friend at my local Jos A. Bank, who added two layers of shoulder pads and took in the back to give it a more tailored fit with iconic 1930s broad shoulders.
+You certainly don’t have to go the extra mile with custom tailoring, but it can be done (and worth it IMO).
+Most tailors won’t have a clue how to adjust for a 1930s suit, so bring in several pictures to help them.
 You may need to get a jacket one size up to allow room for the extra shoulder pads.

 Here are some other 1930s looks I have:

 (Left) This is a working class business men’s look, using entirely new (used) clothing.
 You may notice nothing matches.
 This was normal for the 1930s since the depression created a need for economy in men’s dress.